Skip to main content

 3 on 6 dental implants consist of three individual dental bridges that are attached to six dental implants.
 This restoration is similar to a dental bridge but with artificial roots instead of natural teeth.

-3 on 6 dental implants are an excellent solution to missing an entire arch of teeth and are an alternative to a permanent denture that uses two to four implants.
+3 on 6 dental implants are an excellent solution for missing an entire arch of teeth and are an alternative to a permanent denture that uses two to four implants.
 Since it does not require synthetic gums, it is also aesthetically pleasing.

 Dental providers must be trained and certified to provide 3 on 6 implants.
 You can find a full list of authorized providers at https://www.3on6.com/locations.